 In recent years, our members have increasingly referred to Accessibility Action Plans or Access and Inclusion Plans, rather than Disability Action Plans.
 This makes the focus much more inclusive, and incorporates the requirements of a diverse range of people who may have access needs, including older people, parents and carers of young children, and travellers.

 Similarly, car parks, lifts and bathrooms are now appropriately described as accessible, rather than disabled or handicapped.

 Relax, and don’t get caught up in semantics

-While the above information may seem daunting if it’s new to you, the most important thing you can remember is to simply focus on the person, rather than the disability.
+While the above information may seem daunting if it’s new to you, the most important thing to remember is to simply focus on the person, rather than the disability.
 Don’t be so afraid of saying the wrong thing that you don’t say anything at all.
 Relax, be willing to communicate, and listen.

 Learning solutions for workplaces